pachyderm/docs-content/latest/reference/scaling-limits.md

 ## What happens when you exceed those limits?

-As a general rule, Pachyderm provides **an error message in the STDERR** whenever a limit is encountered that prevents you from successfully running a command.
+As a general rule, {{%productName%}} provides **an error message in the STDERR** whenever a limit is encountered that prevents you from successfully running a command.
 In that case, the alert message links to a free trial request form.

 ### Limit on the number of pipelines
 When exceeding the number of pipelines: